ncatlab/nlab-content/pages/17265.md

   S^n \overset{(f\circ \rho', \kappa)}{\longrightarrow} Y
 $$

-and observe that this represents a trivial class:
+and observe that this represents the trivial class:

 $$
   \begin{aligned}